xrodrigo1982x/xrodrigo1982x.github.io/_posts/2020-09-16-preparing-your-java-development-environment.md

 ---
 layout: post
-title:  Preparing your development environment
+title:  Preparing your Java development environment
 summary: A short tutorial on how to prepare your Java development environment
 categories: java jdk sdkman maven
 ---